hannxu123/detect_llm/README.md

 ### *Part 1.
 IMDb Movie & Amazon Product Reviews*

 Download the title.akas.tsv.gz from https://developer.imdb.com/non-commercial-datasets/, to find movie names.
 Use ChatGPT to generate reviews given the movie names.
 For example, input “Write a negative review about the movie \<MovieName\>”.
-You can try “Write a negative review about the movie \<MovieName\>, directed by \<DirectorName\>.
-It is about \<Description\> Just give me the review text.”
+You can try “Write a negative review about the movie \<MovieName\>.
+It is directed by \<DirectorName\>.
+It talks about "\<Description\>".
+Just give me the review text.”
 Collect 500 positive reviews and negative reviews and each review is for 1 movie.
 Human written reviews can be collected from https://huggingface.co/datasets/imdb. **Remember to use "max_tokens=300" to limit the length of each output to avoid high cost.**